dwilder/wp-mortgage-calculator/readme.txt

 3. A longer summary of the mortgage details is displayed when the ‘inspector’ icon is clicked.

 == Changelog ==

+= 2.3.1 =

+* Added shortcode attributes to set input values.
+Various permutations of the attributes are available, with some listed below
+* Total amount value can now be set using the shortcode attribute total_amount_value or tav
+* Down payment value can now be set using the shortcode attribute down_payment_value or dpv
+* Interest rate value can now be set using the shortcode attribute  interest_rate_value or irv
+* Amortization period value can now be set using the shortcode attribute amortization_period_value or apv

+= 2.3.0 =

+* Added options to set which payment periods can be selected
+* Added option for semi-annual payment period

 = 2.2.9 =